josecgil/oblique-js/README.md

 You can get a `Param` object with the method `getParam(nameOfParam)` of a `ParamCollection` object.
 Depending of the param you can get 4 types of `Param` object:
 + ArrayParam: representing a param with multiples values.
+It has a `values` property where you can check or change his values.
 + RangeParam: representing a param with a min and a max value.
+It has a `min` and `max` property where you can check or change his values.
 + SingleParam: representing a param with a single value.
+It has a `value` property where you can check or change his values.
 + EmptyParam: representing an empty or non-existent param.
+It doesn't have values properties.

 Any of there param objects has a method `isEmpty()` that returns true if param has no value.